ryanallen/words-of-my-perfect-teacher/README.md

 *rgyal srid sna bdun*, Skt. *saptaratna*, seven possessions of a [universal monarch](#universal-monarch), each of which has a symbolic significance.
 They are the precious golden wheel, precious wish-fulfilling jewel, precious queen, precious minister, precious elephant, precious horse, and precious general.

 ## Seven branches
-*yan lag bdun*, Skt. *saptanga*, a form of prayer which comprises seven parts: prostration, offering, confession, rejoicing, requesting the teachers to turn the wheel of [Dharma](#dharma), requesting them not to pass into nirvāṇa, and dedication of merit.
+*yan lag bdun*, Skt. *saptāṅga*, a form of prayer which comprises seven parts: prostration, offering, confession, rejoicing, requesting the teachers to turn the wheel of [Dharma](#dharma), requesting them not to pass into nirvāṇa, and dedication of merit.

 ## Seven noble riche
 *'phags pa'i nor bdun*, Skt. *saptadhanam*, faith, discipline, generosity, learning, conscientiousness, modesty, and wisdom.